Borrowing 101: An Introduction to Credit

 - Simplified recordkeeping with possibly only one monthly bill.

-- Optimal interest rates, terms, and a reduction in the relative costs associated with loans, credit cards, insurance, and other financial resources.
+- Optimal interest rates, terms, and a reduction in the costs associated with loans, credit cards, insurance, and other financial resources.

 - Some credit cards offer travel incentives such as free airline miles, free hotels, or free baggage.
 Some of these incentives can help cut down on residency interview expenses.

 The Impact of Poor Credit

 If a lender determines your creditworthiness to be low, this may result in several negative consequences.
 Some of these may include:

 - Failing to qualify for the purchase of a home, car, or another "big-ticket" item.